jcasimir/locale_setter/README.md

 ### Default

 Finally, if none of those previous options worked, the library will fall back to the currently specified `I18n.default_locale`.

+## Contributing

+This library is considered "experimental" quality.
+Your feedback would be very welcome!
+Pull requests are great, but issues are good too.

+## License

+Please see the included LICENSE.txt